-District No. __(repeat for total number of Districts proposed & state purpose of each district): means the (___________) Metropolitan District No. (___).
+District: means Woodmen Hills Metropolitan District

+District Boundaries: means the boundaries of the District as described in Section III(I)(1) depicted on the map in Exhibit A.2.

 External Financial Advisor: means a consultant that: (i) advises Colorado governmental entities on matters relating to the issuance of securities by Colorado governmental entities, including matters such as the pricing, sales and marketing of such securities and the procuring of bond ratings, credit enhancement and insurance in respect of such securities; (ii) shall be an underwriter, investment banker, or individual listed as a public finance advisor in the Bond Buyer’s Municipal Market Place; and (iii) is not an officer or employee of the District and has not been otherwise engaged to provide services in connection with the transaction related to the applicable Debt.

-Initial District Boundaries: means the initial boundaries of the District as described in Section ___ depicted on the map in Exhibit A.2 and as legally described in the legal description found at Exhibit A.5.
+Initial District Boundaries: Not applicable..

-Local Public Improvements: means facilities and other improvements which are or will be dedicated to the County or another governmental or quasi-governmental entity for substantially public use, but which do not qualify under the definition of Regional Public Improvements.
+Local Public Improvements: means facilities and other improvements which are or will be dedicated to the County or another governmental or quasi-governmental entity for substantially public use, for which financing may be obtained, but which do not qualify under the definition of Regional Public Improvements.
 Examples would include local streets and appurtenant facilities, water and sewer lines which serve individual properties and drainage facilities that do not qualify as reimbursable under adopted drainage basin planning studies.

 Material Modification: has the meaning described in Section 32-1-207, C.R.S., as it may be amended from time to time.

 Maximum Combined Mill Levy: means the maximum combined ad valorem mill levy the District may certify against any property within the District for any purposes.
+The Maximum Combined Mill Levy authorized by this Amended and Restated Service Plan is 0.000 mills.

-Maximum Debt Authorization: means the maximum principal amount of Debt that the District may have outstanding at any time, which under this Service Plan is $___________________.
+Maximum Debt Authorization: means the maximum principal amount of Debt that the District may have outstanding at any time, which under this Amended and Restated Service Plan is $0.00.

 Maximum Debt Service Mill Levy: means the maximum ad valorem mill levy the District may certify against any property within the District for the purpose of servicing any Debt incurred by or on behalf of the District.
+The Maximum Debt Service Mill Levy authorized by this Amended and Restated Service Plan is 0.000 mills.

 Maximum Debt Mill Levy Imposition Term: The maximum term for which the applicable District may impose its Debt Service Mill Levy on any property within said District for the purpose of servicing any Debt incurred by or behalf of said District.

 Maximum Operational Mill Levy: means the maximum ad valorem mill levy the District may certify against any property within the District for the purposes providing revenues for ongoing operation, maintenance, administration or any other allowable services and activities other than the servicing of Debt.
-This Maximum Operational Mill Levy is exclusive of any Maximum Special Mill Levy which might be separately authorized.
+This Maximum Operational Mill Levy is exclusive of any Maximum Special Purpose Mill Levy which might be separately authorized.
+The Maximum Operational Mill Levy authorized by this Amended and Restated Service Plan is 0.000 mills.

-Maximum Special Purpose Mill Levy: means the maximum ad valorem mill levy which is allowed in addition to the allowable Maximum Debt Service Mill Levy and the Maximum Operational Mill Levy (E.g. a special earmarked levy for fire protection or covenant enforcement etc. – identify use within definition)
+Maximum Special Purpose Mill Levy: means the maximum ad valorem mill levy which is allowed in addition to the allowable Maximum Debt Service Mill Levy and the Maximum Operational Mill Levy.
+The Maximum Special Purpose Mill Levy authorized by this Amended and Restated Service Plan is 0.000 mills.

-Planning and Community Development Department: The department of the County formally charged with administering the development regulations of the County.
+Planning and Community Development Department: means the department of the County formally charged with administering the development regulations of the County.

 Public Improvements: means those improvements constituting Regional Public Improvements and Local Public Improvements collectively.